The Monuments of U.S. Criterium Racing

 2. Peta Mullens, Roxsolt Liv SRAM

-3. Alexis Ryan, L39ion
+3. Alexis Magner, L39ion

 1. Luke Lamperti, Trinity Racing

-2. Tom Gibbons, Automatic
+2. Thomas Gibbons, AUTOMATIC

 3. Cesar Serna, Audi McKinney